MACS-30111-23/pa00-ninilin2023/README.md

 # About Me

 My name is Nini Lin,and I am a second year master student at Harris.
 My research interests are
 1. Economics of education
 2. Economics of technology
 3. Behavioral economics

-I am currently conducting a field experiment in raising EdTech Program Take-up in rural areas of China, and here are some
+I am currently conducting a field experiment in raising EdTech Program Take-up in rural areas of China,